 Much of the play therapy literature on integrative approaches to therapy is anchored in reported case studies.
 This being said, some play therapists appear to be making use (knowingly or not) of the above integrative approaches to working with children.
 Drewes (2011) identified Kenny and Winick’s (2000) use of technical eclecticism with an 11- year old autistic girl where a sequential treatment approach was utilized; Kevin O’connor’s (2001) use of Ecosystemic play therapy was noted as an example of theoretical integration where he incorporates components of analytic, child-centered, cognitive, Theraplay (Jernberg, 1979) theories as well as concepts of personality and psychopathology in his treatment planning and goal setting; Wier’s (2008) use of common factors in work with an adoptive family where commonalities across play therapy treatment techniques for Reactive Attachment Disorder were utilized; and Fall’s (2001) case study using assimilated integration to treat a child in a school setting.
 Fall used the core theory of child-centered play therapy, but blended this approach with Adlerian and cognitive-behavioral theories and techniques.

 Are play therapists moving closer towards integrative thinking?
 Rapid theory development may be encouraging play therapists to think in integrative ways.
 Learning a theory or two, however, does not make an Integrative play therapist.
 There are now over 25 approaches to play therapy and counting.
 It has already become overwhelming for students of play therapy to incorporate the multiple ways there are to work with children.
 Many play therapists who attend the Rocky Mountain Play Therapy Institute arrive for training without a core training approach to play therapy.
-While at the Institute they receive an overview of at least 8 models of play therapy with a practice/experiential focus on at least three models.
-This is for some, the first exposure to the variety of ways play therapists approach therapy.
-There is little encouragement to seek comprehensive training as the play therapy associations continue to accept hours earned at workshops that have been cobbled together to count as hours towards formal “play therapy” training requirements for certification.
-An eclectic approach to training will likely lead the play therapist to learn about one or two models of play therapy and a variety of techniques.
+While at the Institute they receive in-depth exposure to a minimum of 6 models of play therapy, with an emphasis on empirically supported, peer-reviewed research as well as videos, case discussions and experiential activities designed to integrate theory and practice.
+For some participants this is the first exposure to an integrative conceptualization of play therapy.
+In comparison, an eclectic approach to training will likely lead the play therapist to learn about one or two models of play therapy and a variety of techniques.
 The problem with this approach to training in the private sector or in universities is that as Drewes (2011) states:

 Therefore, students graduating will call themselves eclectic, but what they are really saying is that they have been taught two different approaches (usually cognitive-behavioral and Rogerian).
 Consequently, they are not fluid in thinking between the two theories and approaches and they do not feel well-grounded in either approach, resulting in an inability to truly integrate them.
 Thus, a truly integrative approach is lacking (p.37).